Satellite photos show aftermath of Abu Dhabi oil site attack

 DUBAI, United Arab Emirates (AP) — Satellite photos obtained by The Associated Press on Tuesday appear to show the aftermath of a fatal attack on an oil facility in the capital of the United Arab Emirates claimed by Yemen's Houthi rebels.

+The attack brought the long-running Yemen war into Emirati territory on Monday.
+That conflict raged on overnight with Saudi-led airstrikes pounding Yemen's capital, Sanaa, killing and wounding civilians.

+Meanwhile, fears over new disruptions to global energy supplies after the Abu Dhabi attack pushed benchmark Brent crude to its highest price in years.

-The images by Planet Labs PBC analyzed by the AP show smoke rising over an Abu Dhabi National Oil Co. fuel depot in the Mussafah neighborhood of Abu Dhabi on Monday.
+The images by Planet Labs PBC analyzed by the AP show smoke rising over an Abu Dhabi National Oil Co. fuel depot in the Mussafah neighborhood of Abu Dhabi after the attack.
 Another image taken shortly after appears to show scorch marks and white fire-suppressing foam deployed on the grounds of the depot.

-ADNOC did not immediately respond to questions from the AP asking about the site and damage estimates from the attack.
-The company said the attack happened around 10 a.m.
+ADNOC did not respond to questions from the AP asking about the site and damage estimates from the attack.
+The company had said the attack happened around 10 a.m.
 Monday.

 “We are working closely with the relevant authorities to determine the exact cause and a detailed investigation has commenced,” ADNOC said in an earlier statement.

+Overnight videos released by the Houthis showed damage, with the rebels saying the airstrikes killed at least 14 people.
+Sanaa resident Hassan al-Ahdal said one airstrike hit the house of Brig.
+Gen. Abdalla Kassem al-Junaid, who heads the Air Academy.
+He said at least three families were living in the house.
+Another adjunct house with a four-member family was damaged.

+The Saudi-led coalition has faced international criticism for airstrikes hitting civilian targets during the war.

-Senior Emirati diplomat Anwar Gargash blamed the Houthis for the attack, saying on Twitter that Emirati authorities were handling the rebel group’s “vicious attack on some civilian facilities” in the United Arab Emirates’ capital with “transparency and responsibility.”
+For hours Monday, Emirati officials did not acknowledge the Houthi claims over the Abu Dhabi attack, even as other countries condemned the assault.
+Senior Emirati diplomat Anwar Gargash broke the silence on Twitter, saying that Emirati authorities were handling the rebel group’s “vicious attack on some civilian facilities” with “transparency and responsibility.”

-“The tampering of the region’s security by terrorist militias is too weak to affect the stability and safety in which we live,” he said.

-Yemen’s Iranian-backed Houthi rebels claimed they were behind an attack targeting “sensitive Emirati facilities.”
-In a press conference late Monday, military spokesman Yehia Sarea said, without offering evidence, that the Houthis targeted the airports of Abu Dhabi and Dubai, as well as an oil refinery and other sites in the UAE with ballistic missiles and explosive-laden drones.
+The office of South Korean President Moon Jae-in, who had been in the Emirates on a state visit, said he spoke to Abu Dhabi's powerful Crown Prince, Sheikh Mohammed bin Zayed Al Nahyan, immediately after the attack.

+The statement quoted Sheikh Mohammed as saying the attack had been “anticipated.”
+The two had been scheduled to meet during Moon's visit but the event had been cancelled prior to the attack over an “unforeseen and urgent matter of state,” according to Moon's office.

 Although the UAE has largely withdrawn its own forces from Yemen, it is still actively engaged in the conflict and supports Yemeni militias fighting the Houthis.

-The incident comes as the Houthis face pressure and are suffering heavy losses.
+The incident comes as the Houthis face pressure and are suffering heavy losses on the battlefields.
 Yemeni government forces, allied and backed by the UAE, have pushed back the rebels in key provinces.
 Aided by the Emirati-backed Giants Brigades, the government forces took back the province of Shabwa earlier this month in a blow to Houthi efforts to complete their control of the entire northern half of Yemen.

-Condemnations of the attack on the UAE poured in from across the world.

-U.S. National Security Advisor Jake Sullivan said the United States would work with the UAE and international partners to hold the Houthis accountable, saying “we stand beside our Emirati partners against all threats to their territory.”

 While Emirati troops have been killed over the course of the conflict, now in its eight year, the war has not directly affected daily life in the wider UAE, a country with a vast foreign workforce.